In Person: Received 30 days before Election Day. If that day is a weekend or holiday, then the deadline is the first day after the weekend or holiday.

 Absentee ballot application deadline:

-Received by 8pm on the day before Election Day (if hospitalized).
+Received by 4:30 p.m. on Election Day (hospitalized voters).

 Voted ballots are due:

-Received no later than 4:30pm on the day before Election Day (most voters).
+Received by 4:30 p.m. the day before Election Day (most voters).

 Received by 8:00 p.m. on Election Day (hospitalized voters).